SpineEventEngine/time/version-catalog/README.md

 ## Overriding of items shipped by `SpineVersionCatalog`

-Sometimes, it happens that a projects needs to override items, shipped by the catalog.
+Sometimes, it happens that a project needs to override items, shipped by the catalog.
 In most cases, it is needed to override one or more versions.

 Currently, Gradle does not [provide](https://github.com/gradle/gradle/issues/20836)